neonexus/sails-react-bootstrap-webpack/test/coverage/README.md

 # This is the test coverage folder

 It contains the results after running `npm run coverage`.
-If you would like to view the resulting HTML view (for what is currently on GitHub, in the most up-to-date release), [go here](https://htmlpreview.github.io/?https://github.com/neonexus/sails-react-bootstrap-webpack/blob/release/test/coverage/index.html).
+If you would like to view the resulting HTML view (for what is currently on GitHub, in the latest release), [go here](https://htmlpreview.github.io/?https://github.com/neonexus/sails-react-bootstrap-webpack/blob/release/test/coverage/index.html).